 2. 5GC triggers move of PSA using SSC mode 3, e.g. due to UE mobility.
 UE sets up a new PDU session for this and gets a DNS server address from 5GC.

-3. UE triggers a discovery of a new AS due to change of IP address and since new DNS configuration is received as part of the PDU session establishment, the UE should not use the DNS cache, and thus the UE can issue a new DNS request to discover the AS to be used on the new PDU session based on the UE's application logic.
+3. When the UE’s application queries DNS request based on the application logic, UE can issue a discovery of a new AS due to SSC mode 2/3 procedure.

 4. Once new AS address is received, the UE can start using the new AS based on UE's application implementation.